oat-sa/taohub-articles/forge/Administrator Guide/nginx.md

 Nginx
 =====

-Nginx is not officially supported by Tao.
+Nginx is not officially supported by TAO.
 The following instructions are for experiments only:

-Nginx and Tao 3.2
+Nginx and TAO 3.2
 -----------------